 The events of September 11 resulted in the release of more than 100,000 gallons of dielectric fluid from transformers and oil-filled electric feeders present in the former Con Edison substations located at 7 WTC.
 An unknown quantity of the oil was subsequently recovered from subsurface structures (trenches, basements, etc.).
 Since the release, Con Edison has performed site investigations and determined that an unknown quantity of separate phase product was present on the surface of groundwater in the vicinity of the former 7 WTC building.
-The investigations and would not be a potential source of vapors during construction or to occupants of the proposed 7 WTC building.
+The investigations also indicated that oil-impacted soil did not have elevated levels of volatile hydrocarbons and would not be a potential source of vapors during construction or to occupants of the proposed 7 WTC building.
 The analytical results of soil and groundwater samples collected during the Con Edison investigations indicated that contaminated material excavated would be considered oil-impacted, not hazardous waste.
 Detectable concentrations of PCBs were not present in soil samples collected during the investigations.

 Numerous spills of petroleum products have been reported in the vicinity of the Project Site.
 These spills were reported to have occurred on paved surfaces and, in most instances, were immediately contained and cleaned up.
-The releases that were not contained may have resulted in localized impacts to soil and groundwater, in the vicinity and within the Project Site.
-As discussed earlier, testing results indicate that petroleum releases may have impacted groundwater in the vicinity of the Southern Site and a perc release from an unknown source may have impacted groundwater at 130 Liberty Street.
-As a result, soil and groundwater, contaminated from off-site sources, may be encountered during construction activities.
+The releases that were not contained may have resulted in localized impacts to soil.
+As discussed earlier, testing results indicate that petroleum releases may have impacted groundwater in the vicinity of the Southern Site and petroleum-impacted soil and groundwater may be encountered during construction activities.